 While non-stationary regions allow prices and beliefs to become extreme and decoupled from fundamentals, a time-varying strength of the feedback effect is not enough to lead to the bursting of the bubble.
-Indeed, we need uninformed agents to infer negative information from prices $(\tilde{u}{t-1} + \tilde{w}{t-1} < 0)$ and price changes to become negative $(\Delta P_t < 0)$ for prices and beliefs to revert back towards fundamentals and for the bubble to burst.
-Moving from an unstable to a stable region simply ensures that price changes go from being positive and increasing over time to positive and decreasing over time, but does not deliver negative price changes on its own.30 Instead, to achieve the reversal, we need stability together with the presence of the last correction term in (52), which allows price
+Indeed, we need uninformed agents to infer negative information from prices ($\tilde{u}{t-1} + \tilde{w}{t-1} < 0$) and price changes to become negative ($\Delta P_t < 0$) for prices and beliefs to revert back towards fundamentals and for the bubble to burst.
+Moving from an unstable to a stable region simply ensures that price changes go from being positive and increasing to positive and decreasing over time, but does not deliver negative price changes on its own.26 To achieve negative price changes that induce the reversal, we need stability together with the presence of the last correction term in (52).27